MicrosoftDocs/customer-insights/ci-docs/data/faqs-environment-status.md

 The feature reports only on these jobs and one at a time based on the priority order.
 For example, if exports are configured, then the feature only identifies if there's an issue with an export.

+## What are the supported geographies and languages?

-The feature is available only in the United States.
+The feature is available in the United States and supports English only.

 ## What operational factors and settings allow for effective and responsible use of the feature?